 - Reduce waste in food production and distribution.

-What alternative are available to farmers who want to move away from animal-based farming?
+What alternatives are available to farmers who want to move away from animal-based farming:

 A paper from researchers at the Institute for Social Ecology, Vienna, published in April 2016, reported on the potential to avoid further deforestation while feeding a growing global population.
 They considered 500 food supply scenarios using forecasts for crop yields, agricultural area, livestock feed and human diet supplied by the UN FAO.
 The lead author, Karl-Heinz Erb, has stated: “The only diet found to work with all future possible scenarios of yield and cropland area, including 100% organic agriculture, was a plant-based one.”